son-n-pham/Agile-Web-Development/CSS.md

 ## Position:
 - Static: Default
 - Relative: Position relative to where it would be.
 Its moving does not affect on the locations of adjacent elements.
 - Absolute: Position relative to its parent.
-When using absolute, we take the element out of the flow of the document
+When using absolute, we take the element out of the flow of the document.
+When using this, top, bottom, left, right can be used to specify the location of the element.
 - Fixed: Item with fixed position will stay on where it is while the screen is scrolled down.

 These position are called in css with the keyword "position".